 Baking Sausage Bread in a Dutch Oven

-How to bake bread in a Dutch oven.
-This is an easy bread recipe that is so tasty!
+How to bake Sausage bread in a Dutch oven.
+This is an easy bread recipe, & is so tasty!
 The high hydration is a great recipe to adapt to a number of unique ingredients and is perfect for sausage!
 What is long fermentation for bread dough, it is allowing the dough to develop good gluten by fermenting over 12 – 18 hours or for just a couple of hours and then stick it in the fridge for 2-5 days; finish off the process with a stretch and fold to gain dough strength.
 For Sausage, I recommend either Chorizo or Andouille to give it some bite but ultimately your preference.
 Why use a cake pan for your dough, this holds the heavy dough and ingredients in place and gives a nice formed loaf.

 Servings: 15 Slices